 Call us on 01422 880100

-The push to install smart meters in homes throughout the UK is on, but despite the benefits of the digital upgrades, many householders are resistant due to a cloud of misinformation about the possible disadvantages of smart meters.
+The push to install smart meters in homes throughout the UK is on, but what are the benefits of smart meters and are there any potential problems?

-We're on hand to dispel these myths to help residents discover the benefits of smart meters to help them make a more informed decision on whether to adopt a smart meter.
+We're on hand to dispel the myths of smart meters and to help residents discover the benefits to help them make a more informed decision on whether to adopt a smart meter.

 Estimated bills will be a thing of the past, as smart meters regularly send your energy usage to your utility for billing.